-Going out to a nice park when the weather is at its best is priceless.
-You would see friends taking a nice stroll together, families barbecuing or people just laying on the grass reading a good book.
-Everyone loves a good day at the park and our Spotters are no exception.
+There’s nothing as priceless as going to the park when the weather is great.
+Friends are taking a cozy stroll together, families bring the barbecue out or people are laying in the grass reading a book.
+Everyone loves a sunny day at the park and our Spotters are no exception.

 Here is our list of 25 parks in Europe our Spotters love – in random order.
 Enjoy!

 High above the rooftops in the neighborhood of Delfshaven in Rotterdam, you’ll find DakPark.
 It is a man-made park reaching lengths of 1200 meters.
 Once you reach the roof, you can get a look at the Mediterranean Herbal Garden or the communal garden – which has fruit bearing trees.
 The park also disposes of a playing area to keep the little ones entertained and a restaurant.

 On the Buda side of Budapest lies Millenáris Park.
 One things that makes the park unique is the wide pond right in the middle.
 It’s possible to cross the water, over the bridge, and observe the fish swimming underneath.
 Spotter Helene describes the park has having a Japanese feeling to it.
 It’s a park for both children and adults and a lot of families come here over the weekend.

 3.Ulus Park – Istanbul

 You can’t find a better view of Istanbul’s Bosphorus than from the hilltops of Ulus Park.
 Besides offering a stunning view, the park also has a pathway where you can take magnificent pictures of the strait.
 When you’ve taken enough pictures, you can have a refreshing drink at the café situated on the top of the hill.
 If you are looking to have nice meal in the evening, you should be sure to check out restaurant Sunset, which serves delicious high-end food.